by: Kimberly Davis

 - Survival, Evasion, Resistance & Escape (SERE): 3 weeks

-The MOS assignments are given out after a soldier successfully completes the SFAS course.
-Although some men are given “wish lists” where they are able to verbalize which MOS they prefer, the actual assignment is given according to how well certain tasks associated with certain MOS’s were performed during SFAS.
-Prior test scores are also taken into consideration.
-The Special Forces MOS’s and length of training for each are as follows:
+Although some men are given “wish lists” where they can verbalize which MOS they prefer, the actual assignment is given according to how well certain tasks associated with certain MOSs were performed during SFAS.

-- Weapons Sergeant Course (18B): approx. 9 weeks
+- Weapons Sergeant Course (18B): approx. Nine weeks

 - Engineer Sergeant Course (18C): approx. 15 weeks